panzerchris/nwn2-save-reminder/README.md

 To use a custom alarm sound:

-1. Place a WAV file (MP3 also works) in the same directory as the executable, or provide a full path
+1. Place a WAV or MP3 audio file in the same directory as the executable, or provide a full path
 2. Edit `config.json` and set `alarm_sound_file`:
    ```json
    {